 Of course, people, politicians, and corporations commercialize that dream to suit their own purposes.
 Sometimes those purposes intersect with We The People, and other times, they don’t.
 Corporations want to sell you their version of the American dream to line their pockets.
 They buy off politicians to further line their pockets, who in turn sell their version of the American dream to line their own pockets even further.

 Meanwhile, you and I working out here in the heartland just want to be left alone.
 That’s why homeownership is so important to American freedom.
-Owning our own home on our piece of land allows us more opportunity to ignore all the messages of Big Media, Big Tech, and Big Government.
+Owning our own home on our own piece of land allows us more opportunity to ignore all the nonsense of Big Media, Big Tech, and Big Government.